slotix/dbconvert-streams-website/docs/guide/api.md

 Sending HTTP `GET` request to the same endpoint http://0.0.0.0:8020/api/v1/streams returns the current stream configuration.

-### DBConvert Stream OpenAPI Swagger API Reference.
+### DBConvert Streams OpenAPI Swagger API Reference.

 Refer to the API Reference to find information about the different endpoints available for each resource and how to use them.